awslabs/visual-asset-management-system/DeveloperGuide.md

 <h1> VAMS Developer Guide </h1>

-# Installing VAMS

-VAMS is installed using AWS CDK.

-## Prerequisites
+## Install

+### Requirements

 * Python 3.8
+* Poetry (for managing python dependencies in the VAMS backend)
+* Docker
-* Node 16.x
+* Node >=16.x
+* Yarn >=1.22.19
 * Node Version Manager (nvm)
-* AWS cli
-* CDK cli
+* AWS CDK cli
-* Amplify cli
 * Programatic access to AWS account at minimum access levels outlined above.

-# Installation Steps
+### Deploy VAMS for the First Time

-### Build & Deploy Steps
+#### Build & Deploy Steps (Linux/Mac)

+VAMS Codebase is changing frequently and we recommend you checkout the stable released version from github.

 1) `cd ./web nvm use` - make sure you're node version matches the project.
+Make sure Docker daemon is running.

+2) `yarn install` - make sure you install the packages required by the web app

-2) `npm run build` - build the web app
+2) `npm run build` - build the web app.

-3) `cd ../infra npm install` - installs dependencies in package.json
+3) `cd ../infra npm install` - installs dependencies defined in package.json.

-4) If you haven't already bootstrapped your aws account with CDK. `cdk bootstrap aws://101010101010/us-east-1` - replace with your account and region
+4) If you haven't already bootstrapped your aws account with CDK. `cdk bootstrap aws://101010101010/us-east-1` - replace with your account and region.

-5) `cdk deploy dev --parameters adminEmailAddress=myuser@amazon.com` - replace with your email address to deploy dev stack
+5) Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

+6) `npm run deploy.dev adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
+An account is created in an AWS Cognito User Pool using this email address.
+Expect an email from no-reply@verificationemail.com with a temporary password.

-### Deployment Success
+#### Deployment Success

 1) Navigate to URL provided in `{stackName].WebAppCloudFrontDistributionDomainName{uuid}` from `cdk deploy` output.

-2) Check email for temporary account password.
+2) Check email for temporary account password to log in with the email address you provided.

-### Multiple Deployments Same Account/Region
+### Multiple Deployments With Different or Same Region in Single Account

-Providing a unique stack name in the deployment command `cdk deploy STACK_NAME --parameters adminEmailAddress=myuser@amazon.com` will allow for this to work without conflicts.
+You can change the region and deploy a new instance of VAMS my setting the environment variables to new values (`export AWS_REGION=us-east-1 && export STACK_NAME=dev`) and then running `npm run deploy.dev adminEmailAddress=myuser@example.com` again.

+### Deploy VAMS Updates

+To deploy customziations or updates to VAMS, you can update the stack by running `cdk deploy --all`.
+A changeset is created and deployed to your stack.

+Please note, depending on what changes are in flight, VAMS may not be available to users in part or in whole during the deployment.
+Please read the change log carefully and test changes before exposing your users to new versions.

 # Uninstalling